The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - Why you should be granted Humanitarian Parole.
 Give as many details as you can about your situation and why you need to travel to the U.S.

-- Why you can’t travel to the U.S. on a different kind of visa.
+- Why you can’t travel to the United States on a different existing pathway, such as a visa or through refugee resettlement.
 If you applied for a visa before, say when and where you applied.
 If you never applied for a visa, say why.

 - Describe your issue.